Odeon London Leicester Square

-The Odeon Leicester Square was the ‘flagship’ cinema of Oscar Deutsch’s chain of Odeon Theatres Ltd. It was built on the site of the Alhambra Theatre (1883-1936).
-Designed by architects Harry Weedon and Andrew Mather, the Odeon opened for business on 2nd November 1937 with the feature “The Prisoner of Zenda” starring Ronald Colman.
+The Odeon Leicester Square was the ‘flagship’ cinema of Oscar Deutsch’s chain of Odeon Theatres Ltd. It was built on the site of the Alhambra Theatre (1883-1936) (which has its own page on Cinema Treasures).
+Designed by architects Harry Weedon and Andrew Mather, the Odeon opened for business on 2nd November 1937 with “The Prisoner of Zenda” starring Ronald Colman.
 The seating capacity at opening was for 2,116 (1,140 in the stalls and 976 in the balcony) and the seats were covered in mock leopard-skin!

 Over the years there have been many alterations to the interior of the cinema, including an ill-fated £200,000 ‘zing’ treatment in 1967 which removed practically the entire original decorations.
 Only the elaborately painted safety curtain remains original today (and that is rarely seen or used).
 The last film to play in the original auditorium was Audrey Hepburn in “Two for the Road” on 20th September 1967.
 It re-opened with a gala premiere of “Smashing Time” with Rita Tushingham & Lynn Redgrave on 27th December 1967 with a stage show featuring Cliff Richard & the Shadows.